sfonteneau/AzureADConnect_Samba4/README.md

 You can run the script on a previous installation but you have to pay attention to the previous configuration of your azure ad connect (sourceanchor)

+> **Warning**
-If "sourceanchor" changes, it will initiate object deletions and then object recreations.
+> If "sourceanchor" changes, it will initiate object deletions and then object recreations.
 You must therefore choose your sourceanchor well and not change it

 A dry_run mode allows you to run the script without making any changes